iks-gmbh-tools/MOGLiCodeCreator/readme.md

-The MOGLi Code Creator
+﻿The MOGLi Code Creator
 --------------

-Just another code generator? � NO! � It�s THE Lightweight autogeneration tool!
+Just another code generator? - NO! - It's THE Lightweight autogeneration tool!

-It�s written in Java but made to generate more than only Java code.
+It's written in Java but made to generate more than only Java code.